 Our voice influences how we are perceived by others.
 Recognizing and improving the importance of the voice and tonality when speaking is one of the tasks of speech training.

-An interesting presentation whose content remains in the memory for a long time always starts with a crisp introduction.
+An interesting lecture, the content of which was long in Memory always starts with a crisp introduction.
 The usual "Good morning, ladies and gentlemen" may seem polite, but it hardly generates interest.
 The right introduction depends on the occasion and should suit the speaker.
 Possibilities for an exciting introduction are:

 Relax your vocal cords before you begin your speech.
 To prepare, you can sing, hum, or say a few phrases aloud to yourself before your performance.
 The best way to relax your throat muscles is to yawn heartily.
 Of course, you should do this exercise before your presentation.